up-n-atom/8311/docs/posts/masquerade-as-the-bce-inc-giga-hub-on-xgs-pon-with-the-bfw-solutions-was-110.md

    and, if asked, input your Administrator password.
 (1) { .annotate }

-    1. The default Administrator password is the S/N located on the back [label] of the Giga Hub.
+    1. The default Administrator password is located on the back [label] of the Giga Hub.

 ![Giga Hub WAN mode](masquerade-as-the-bce-inc-giga-hub-on-xgs-pon-with-the-bfw-solutions-was-110/giga_hub_wan_mode.webp)